ishanashah/llcm/README.md

 # Low Latency Concurrent Multitasking

 Extremely low latency concurrent multitasking.
-Schedule routines on scheduler, and poll schedulers from any thread.
+Create any number of schedulers, schedule routines on any scheduler, and poll schedulers from any thread.
 Optimized for applications that run on a hot loop.